kckincaid/solidStateAMFoam/README.md

 ## Boundary conditions
 A suite of boundary conditions has been implemented to reduce dependence on GroovyBC, a library included in the swak4FOAM add-on package.
 These include conditions for both heat transfer (temperature) as well as velocity for a number of applications.

+## Radiation
+A radiation model is incorporated into the code.
+Since fluids often have different absorption and emission properties, a two phase absorption / emission model was created to account for this.
+It is intended to work with the fvDOM method.